 As an employer, do you want to successful and attractive, you will lead your team in such a way that they can optimally complete their tasks.
 A combination of incentives and sanctions is usually most effective.
 There will be situations where you need to motivate, others where you direct and others where you guide or control.

-What employees always need is recognition and appreciation.
-They want to be seen and appreciated and they want to see a deeper meaning in their work.
-If you succeed in giving them this, they in turn will gladly perform at their best.
+What employees always need is recognition and Appreciation.
+They want to be seen and appreciated, and they want to see a deeper meaning in their work.
+If you succeed in giving them that, they in turn will gladly perform at their best.

 A good and modern leadership style always requires coaching skills from the manager.
 A combination of neuroscience and economics allows you to develop potentials in your employees that eclipse anything that has been seen before.
 Only when we understand each other on a deeper level and strengthen each other, the best results emerge.